MCR-2102/celery_example/README.md

 # To Build PEX file

-clone repo
+clone repo.

-run 'make clean build'
+run 'make clean build'.

-pex file will be created in ./dist sub dir
+pex file will be created in ./dist sub dir.

 (dist dir and .pex has also been included here).